-- The Patch must not be used by any individual until they have demonstrated ability to fill the reservoir with insulin, prime the Patch, insert the Patch onto the body, activate the Tan buttons, and understand the concept of counting by "2s". - The CeQur SimplicityTM On-Demand Insulin Delivery System has been studied for use in adult persons (over 21 years of age) with diabetes mellitus.
-The System is NOT intended for use in pediatric patients. - Individuals should be trained on how to handle interruption or confusion during dosing, resulting in uncertainty of dose delivered.
+- challenges that may limit safe use of the Patch. - The Patch must not be used by any individual until they have demonstrated ability to fill the reservoir with insulin, prime the Patch, insert the Patch onto the body, activate the tan buttons, and understand the concept of counting by "2s". - 4.
+The CeQur SimplicityTM On-Demand Insulin Delivery System has been studied for use in adult persons (over 21 years of age) with diabetes mellitus.
+The System is NOT intended for use in pediatric patients. - 5.
+Individuals should be trained on how to handle interruption or confusion during dosing, resulting in uncertainty of dose delivered.
 Individuals should follow a plan recommended by their healthcare professional on what do to if they lose count while dosing. - 6.
 Use the Patch only for the treatment of diabetes mellitus in patients requiring insulin. - 7.
-Use the Patch only with U-100 insulin drug products that have been studied by the manufacturer and shown to be safe for use in the Patch: Humalog[®] (Insulin Lispro) or NovoLog[®] (Insulin Aspart).
-The Patch is NOT intended for use with Humalog[®] 75/25 and NovoLog[®] 70/30. - 8.
-The Patch is designed for a maximum of 200 units of U-100 insulin: Humalog[®] (Insulin Lispro) or NovoLog[®] (Insulin Aspart).
+Use the Patch only with U-100 insulin drug products that have been studied by the manufacturer and shown to be safe for use in the Patch: Humalog® (Insulin Lispro) or NovoLog® (Insulin Aspart).
+The Patch is NOT intended for use with Humalog® 75/25 and NovoLog® 70/30. - 8.
+The Patch is designed for a maximum of 200 units of U-100 insulin: Humalog® (Insulin Lispro) or NovoLog® (Insulin Aspart).